mcpjungle/MCPJungle/README.md

 ### OpenTelemetry
 MCPJungle supports Prometheus-compatible OpenTelemetry Metrics for observability.

-- In `production` mode, OpenTelemetry is enabled by default.
+- In `enterprise` mode, OpenTelemetry is enabled by default.
 - In `development` mode, telemetry is disabled by default.
 You can enable it by setting the `OTEL_ENABLED` environment variable to `true` before starting the server:

 ```bash